What is holiday fraud?

 3. Proceed with caution when paying

-When paying for a holiday it is best to use a secure payment system hosted on a reputable company’s website.
-However, if you do need to pay by bank transfer then make sure that you have done your research to ensure that the company is genuine, and contact them by telephone to verify bank details sent by email.
-Where possible, it is also a good idea to pay for your holiday via credit card as you will receive some financial protection under Section 75 of the Credit Consumer Act.
+It is safest to use a secure payment system on a reputable company’s website.
+If you are asked to pay by bank transfer then make sure that the company is genuine.
+Contact them using a trusted telephone number such as the one listed on their website to verify any bank details sent by email or booking platforms.
+Where possible, pay for your holiday via credit card as you may receive some financial protection under Section 75 of the Consumer Credit Act.

 5. Check they’re an ABTA member

 If you’re booking through a travel company, check that it is a member of a reputable trade body such as ABTA.
 You can do this by searching for the company on the ABTA website.
-If you decide to book your holiday independently then just make sure that you are following the rest of the advice listed above.
+If you are booking independently then make sure you are following the rest of the advice here before making any payment .